Is Allen Carr’s ‘Easyway to Stop Smoking’ Really Easy?

 What was remarkable about the Allen Carr Easyway To Stop Smoking session was that everyone smoked throughout – it was in the days before smoking in enclosed public spaces was made illegal.
 You were allowed and even encouraged to smoke, and it seems the reason for this curious feature was that you wouldn’t be distracted by an unsatisfied need to smoke and would therefore be able to concentrate better on the content of the lecture.

 Then you smoked a symbolic final cigarette, after which another would never touch your lips in the rest of your life.

 These days it’s slightly different.
 The sessions are called seminars and are run by facilitators.
 There are five smoking breaks and this may explain why the events now last six hours.
 And they accommodate up to twenty-five people.
 Obviously the seminars are really lectures, and there can be little, if any, individual attention.

-Then question, then, is whether merely listening to a lecture with regular smoking breaks is an effective way not only to stop smoking but to stay stopped?
+Is merely listening to a lecture with regular smoking breaks an effective way not only to stop smoking but to stay stopped?

 The Symonds Method compared

 All smokers have the same problem: addiction to the poison nicotine.
 But all smokers are unique individuals.
 That is why stop-smoking counselling, for best results, needs to be tailored to the situation and needs of each person.
 This can’t be done by being talked at for several hours.
 The Symonds Method does not use lectures or seminars.
-It’s done on a one-to-one basis, though couples can also be accommodated.
+It’s interactive and takes place on a one-to-one basis, though couples can also be accommodated.

 More information about the Symonds Method can be found here.